Rothenfels: Location

-Rothenfels lies on the Main’s right bank between Lohr and Marktheidenfeld, 5 km north of Marktheidenfeld, and 33 km east of Aschaffenburg.
+Rothenfels lies on the Main's right bank between Lohr and Marktheidenfeld, 5 km north of Marktheidenfeld, and 33 km east of Aschaffenburg.
 Squeezed as it is between the river and a bluff, the town consists of little more than a main street.
 Since 2006, the Maindamm, previously part of the railway line Lohr-Wertheim has been used as a town bypass.

 Neighbouring communities

 From the north, clockwise: Neustadt am Main, Marktheidenfeld, Hafenlohr, Fürstlich Löwensteinscher Park (gemeindefreies Gebiet).

 Subdivisions

 Rothenfels has two Stadtteile, Rothenfels in the valley of the Main and Bergrothenfels on the hill, next to Rothenfels Castle (Burg Rothenfels).

 History

-Marquardt II von Grumbach, Vogt of Neustadt Abbey built a "hunting lodge" on the hill where the castle stands today.
-However, the land was property of the abbey and the neighbours felt threatened by the fortification.
+Marquardt II von Grumbach, Vogt of Neustadt Abbey, built a "hunting lodge" on the hill where the castle stands today.
+However, the land was property of the abbey, and the neighbours felt threatened by the fortification.
 The king asked the Prince-Bishop of Würzburg to settle the conflict.
-As a result of his mediation, Marquart received the land as a fief in 1150, but had to pay an annual rent to the abbey.
-Around 1200 the castle was rebuilt and the bergfried made form large bunter blocks on a square plan added.
+As a result of his mediation, Marquardt received the land as a fief in 1150, but he had to pay an annual rent to the abbey.
+Around 1200 the castle was rebuilt, and the bergfried was made from large bunter blocks on a square plan.
 Construction of the new castle wall also started with large blocks but was finished with quarrystone.

-The settlements, which arose under Rothenfels Castle’s protection, were the later town in the valley and the farming estate that later became Bergrothenfels.
+The settlements, which arose under Rothenfels Castle's protection, were the later town in the valley and the farming estate that later became Bergrothenfels.
 When, in 1243, Albert II, the last of the Gumbach family died, town and castle came to the Counts of Rieneck.
 Ludwig III of Rieneck had married Albert's daughter.
 However, a document from 1150 stated that the castle should return to Neustadt Abbey in such a case.
 The abbey was not able to enforce its claim, Würzburg offered no support but rather helped to appoint the Count of Rieneck as vogt of Neustadt Abbey.
 Thus the County added a southern property to its northern possessions around Rieneck and Lohr.
 In 1333, Count Ludwig V of Rieneck-Rothenfels died and an inheritance dispute ensued.
 After prolonged legal fighting, the Counts lost their territory to the Archbishopric of Mainz, the Prince-Bishop of Würzburg and the Lords of Hanau.
 Rothenfels came to Würzburg.
 A document from 1342 refers to Rothenfels as a town.